Control of magnons via ultrafast magnetization modulation

+While a number of key mechanisms for controlling spin dynamics using ultrafast laser pulses have been identified, e.g. ultrafast demagnetization \cite{BMDB96} whereby loss of spin (or magnetic moment) occurs in less than 100 fs when acted upon by an optical laser pulse or all-optical switching\cite{SHKKTIR07,RVS11} in which the spins switch by 180$\degree$ when excited by the laser, for this work we will focus on the, previously mentioned, OISTR process.
+The defining signature of OISTR is the transfer of spin from one atom to another, thus modulating the local magnetic moment and disrupting the magnetic interactions between the electrons, both of which may alter the magnon spin-wave states.
+As these excitations are directly induced by the pump laser, they take place on the timescale of the laser, typically a few femtoseconds.
+Therefore, the question to be answered is whether this process can be used to control magnon dynamics on fs timescales.

-In this work we combine Magnonics with one of these ultrafast spin control processes, namely OISTR, to obtain a three fold coherent control of magnons using ultrashort laser pulses-- we demonstrate that laser pulses can be tuned to obtain (1) element selective destruction of magnon modes in multi-component magnetic materials, (2) frequency change of selected magnon modes and (3) element selective canting of the magnetic moment i.e. laser induced transient non-collinear state of a ferro-magnet by magnon destruction.
-OISTR is a coherent process which is possible in any multi-sub-lattice magnet and has already been demonstrated experimentally for a wide range of materials and geometries, such as bulk Heusler compounds \cite{S19}, Co/Cu interfaces \cite{CBEMEGDS19}, and Ni/Pt multilayers \cite{SGOD18}.
-As these excitations are directly induced by the pump laser, they take place on the timescale of a few femtoseconds and can be employed as a tool for coherent manipulation of magnons.
-In order to demonstrate this we use Fe$_{50}$Ni$_{50}$ alloy which is a multi-sublattice ferro-magnet and is known\cite{MLCP12,RSER15} to have element specific magnetization dynamics making it a good candidate for the present study.
+Below we will show three examples of how OISTR can be used to control magnon modes.
+We demonstrate (1) element selective destruction of magnon modes in multi-component magnetic materials, (2) element selective canting of the magnetic moment i.e. a laser induced transient non-collinear state, and (3) frequency change of selected magnon modes.
+The system we choose to demonstrate these is the frequently studied Fe$_{50}$Ni$_{50}$ alloy.
+This is a multi-sublattice ferro-magnet and is known\cite{MLCP12,RSER15} to have element specific magnetization dynamics making it a good candidate for the present study.